Tornado outbreak in Oklahoma prompts calls to take cover as the threat of severe storms continues from Missouri to Texas - KESQ

 Multiple large and extremely dangerous tornadoes were reported on the ground simultaneously overnight across parts of Oklahoma, according to the National Weather Service.

-There were reports of injuries, property damage, flooding and downed power lines and trees across several counties, the Oklahoma Department of Emergency Management said.
+There were reports of injuries, property damage, flooding and downed power lines and trees across several counties Saturday night, the Oklahoma Department of Emergency Management said.
+The extent of the damage was unclear early Sunday.

-Sulphur, over 80 miles from Oklahoma City, saw injuries and impacts from at least two large tornadoes overnight as a flood warning was issued for the city, according to the weather service.
+Sulphur, over 80 miles from Oklahoma City, saw injuries and impacts from what appears to be at least two large tornadoes overnight as a flood warning was issued for the city, according to the weather service.

 “A large and extremely dangerous tornado was located south of Sulphur, moving north at 35 mph.
 First responders need to prepare for additional tornado impacts immediately!!!” the weather service in Norman warned.